Updated: Mar 26

-My own experiences over the past four months resonate with Ammon's words.
+My own recent experiences resonate with Ammon's words.
 He glories in the marvellous 'blessing which hath been bestowed upon us, that we have been made instruments in the hands of God to bring about this great work' (Alma 26:3).
-I've written a new song I Will Make An Instrument of Thee and here is some context...

 When Covid-19 brought lockdown to the UK, Bishop Olsson asked if I would present a spiritual message on Facebook to local church members.
 I rigged a mini studio of webcams around my piano and did a broadcast of live music and messages.
 The novelty meant it was all good, but listening back I cringed at the distortion of the piano sound.
 I wondered how I could improve it, and with the following week considered why not do the same thing, but broadcast it to all my friends on Facebook.
 Covid-19 had broken down the barriers of church buildings.